8 ways to get people to like you

 - Share.
 FACT: People who share have more friends and money than people who don’t.

 - Create results.
 Earn your keep with merit, not just connections.

 - Be interested, not interesting.
 Instead of trying to impress, take an interest in people you meet.
 You can always learn something from someone and should always try.

 - Be honest.
 Don’t tell people what they want to hear.
 Tell them what you think.
 Be considerate of their feelings, but don’t let those feelings lead to dishonesty.

 - Sympathize with everyone.
-If they’re human, they’re worth learning from, serving, and sometimes even listening to.
+If they’re human, they’re worth learning from, serving, and sometimes even listening to (depending on the situation).